In this section

 Continual bedside monitoring:

-Warning signs of PH crisis:
+Warning signs of deterioration:

 Intellectual ability and cognitive development with regard to a child’s cooperation should guide the implementation of procedural sedation or administration of general anaesthesia.